25 VS Code Extensions Worth Installing in 2026

 1. GitHub Copilot

-Settings tip: I keep "github.copilot.inlineSuggest.enable": true but set "github.copilot.enable": { "markdown": false, "plaintext": false } to prevent suggestions in non-code files where they are more annoying than helpful.
+Settings tip: I keep "github.copilot.inlineSuggest.enable": true but set "github.copilot.enable": { "markdown": false, "plaintext": false } to kill suggestions in non-code files where they're more annoying than helpful.

 Cost: Rs 800/month (Individual) or free for verified students and open-source maintainers.